-In October 2022, Zymeworks BC entered into a license and collaboration agreement, or the Original Jazz Collaboration Agreement, with Jazz, under which Jazz has development and commercialization rights of zanidatamab throughout the world, but excluding certain territories already covered by Zymeworks BC's agreement with BeiGene.
+In October 2022, Zymeworks BC entered into a License and Collaboration Agreement, or the Original Jazz Collaboration Agreement, with Jazz, under which Jazz obtained development and commercialization rights of zanidatamab throughout the world, but excluding certain territories already covered by Zymeworks BC's agreement with BeiGene.
 Pursuant to the terms of the agreement, we received a \$50 million upfront payment following receipt of HSR Clearance and delivery of licenses and technology transfer to Jazz and a further payment of \$325 million following Jazz's decision to continue the collaboration after readout of the top-line clinical data from HERIZON-BTC-01.
-We are also eligible to receive additional milestone payments upon achievement of certain regulatory and commercial milestones, as well as tiered royalties on Jazz's net sales of licensed products.
-We will depend on Jazz to collaborate with us to develop and commercialize zanidatamab in the territories covered by the Original Jazz Collaboration Agreement and, as a result, the eventual success or commercial viability of zanidatamab is largely beyond our control.
-Following receipt of the initial payments totaling \$375 million, any future financial returns to us depend in large part on achievement of regulatory and commercialization milestones, plus a share of any revenue from sales.
-Therefore, our success, and any associated financial returns to us and our investors, will depend in significant part on Jazz's performance under the Original Jazz Collaboration Agreement.
+We were also eligible to receive additional milestone payments upon achievement of certain regulatory and commercial milestones, as well as tiered royalties on Jazz's net sales of licensed products.

-In April 2023, certain of our subsidiaries entered into the Transfer Agreement with an affiliate of Jazz.
-Pursuant to the terms of the Transfer Agreement, we will take a series of steps designed to simplify, focus, and potentially expedite the clinical development and commercialization of zanidatamab in partnership with Jazz by transferring certain assets, contracts and employees associated with our zanidatamab development program to Jazz and its affiliates.
-As part of the transactions contemplated by the Transfer Agreement, at the Closing, Zymeworks BC and Jazz will amend and restate the Original Jazz Collaboration Agreement to reflect the transfer of responsibility for the Program, or as amended, the Amended Jazz Collaboration Agreement.
-Under the Amended Jazz Collaboration Agreement, the financial terms of the Original Jazz Collaboration Agreement, as previously disclosed, will be unchanged, except that the costs of the Program (including ongoing costs related to the service providers transferred to Jazz Inc. pursuant to the Transfer Agreement) incurred following the Closing will be directly borne by Jazz instead of being incurred by us and charged back to Jazz for reimbursement, though Zymeworks BC will remain eligible for reimbursement of certain costs for activities where Zymeworks BC maintains responsibility under the Amended Jazz Collaboration Agreement.
-However, certain costs of the Program we expect to incur will not be recovered by us.
-Under the Amended Jazz Collaboration Agreement, we and Jazz will net the costs for which each is responsible.
-These costs are expected to be finalized by the parties by mid-2023.
-Other material terms in the Amended Jazz Collaboration Agreement also will remain substantially similar to the terms of the Original Jazz Collaboration Agreement, including commercialization, term and termination, and certain other customary terms and conditions, including mutual representations and warranties, indemnification, and confidentiality provisions.
+In April 2023, certain of our subsidiaries entered into a stock and asset purchase agreement with Jazz Pharmaceuticals, Inc., or Jazz Inc., an affiliate of Jazz, or as amended, the Transfer Agreement.
+Pursuant to the terms of the Transfer Agreement, we took a series of steps designed to simplify, focus, and potentially expedite the clinical development and commercialization of zanidatamab in partnership with Jazz by transferring certain assets, contracts and employees associated with our zanidatamab development program to Jazz and its affiliates.
+As part of the transactions contemplated by the Transfer Agreement, at the closing of the Transfer Agreement in May 2023, or the Closing, Zymeworks BC and Jazz amended and restated the Original Jazz Collaboration Agreement to reflect the transfer of responsibility for the (i) ongoing clinical trials in certain sites in South Korea that are the responsibility of Zymeworks BC under the Original Jazz Collaboration Agreement and (ii) clinical trials for zanidatamab, other than the studies referenced in (i), initiated by Zymeworks BC in the Territory (as defined in the Original Jazz Collaboration Agreement) prior to the execution of the Original Jazz Collaboration Agreement, or the Program, or as amended, the Amended Jazz Collaboration Agreement.
+Under the Amended Jazz Collaboration Agreement, the financial terms of the Original Jazz Collaboration Agreement, as previously disclosed, are unchanged, except that the costs of the Program (including ongoing costs related to the service providers transferred to Jazz Inc. pursuant to the Transfer Agreement) incurred following the Closing are directly borne by Jazz instead of being incurred by us and charged back to Jazz for reimbursement, though Zymeworks BC will remain eligible for reimbursement of certain costs for activities where Zymeworks BC maintains responsibility under the Amended Jazz Collaboration Agreement.
+Other material terms in the Amended Jazz Collaboration Agreement also remain substantially similar to the terms of the Original Jazz Collaboration Agreement, including commercialization, term and termination, and certain other customary terms and conditions, including mutual representations and warranties, indemnification, and confidentiality provisions.
+We cannot be certain that our amended arrangement with Jazz will simplify, focus, or potentially expedite the clinical development and commercialization of zanidatamab in partnership with Jazz.
+We continue to depend on Jazz to collaborate with us to develop and commercialize zanidatamab in the territories covered by the Amended Jazz Collaboration Agreement and, as a result, the eventual success or commercial viability of zanidatamab is largely beyond our control.
+Any future financial returns to us depend in large part on achievement of regulatory and commercialization milestones, plus a share of any revenue from sales.
+Therefore, our success, and any associated financial returns to us and our investors, will depend in significant part on Jazz's performance under the Amended Jazz Collaboration Agreement.